Why tell your friends when you can teleport them?

 Is it snowing in Miami?
 All right, time to go live on location.

-Did Bill Murray just walk into the bar?
+Did Timotheé Chalamet just walk into the bar?
 OK, your friends need to see this.

-As more people get their hands on 360 cameras, live 360 video has the potential to change the way we communicate.
+With more and more people getting their hands on 360° cameras, live 360° video has the potential to change the way we communicate.
 Below are a few tips to make sure your first forays into 360 live-streaming look good and get the audience they deserve.

-360 video is an incredible way to transport your audience right into the moment with you.
-It can be used to capture all types of situations, but there are some where the format works especially well.
+360° video is an incredible way to transport your audience right into the moment with you.
+It can be used to capture all types of situations, but there are some situations where the format works especially well.

-360 is great for giving people a sense of place, and for letting them feel like they’re part of the action.
-That means it pays to choose visually engaging scenes with a lot going on (think of every picture you’ve ever taken that just didn’t do the reality justice – that’s where 360 comes in).
+360° is great for giving people a sense of place, and for letting them feel like they’re part of the action.
+That means it pays to choose visually engaging scenes with a lot going on.
 Your audience can explore the scene as they like, so the idea is to reward that exploration.

 Music festivals?
 Perfect.